gaynalgaynal0-afk/JV_60FPS/README.md

 This project is licensed under the **GNU General Public License v3.0**.

 **What does this mean?**
 You are completely free to use, modify, and distribute this software.
-However, if you modify and distribute it, your version **must** also be open-source, it must be licensed under GPLv3, and you must state the original creator (XYETHER).
+However, if you modify and distribute it, your version **must** also be open-source, it must be licensed under GPLv3, and you must state the original creator (JV_60FPS).

 *Built for the culture.* 🤍